Elettrotecnica/openacs-ollama/README.md

 The way RAG is implemented in this package is the following: regardless of whether you are using the ollama-driver for full-text-search, searchable packages such as file-storage, xowiki, forums and so on that are mounted underneath an ollama instance will be indexed.
 They will be treated as a "knowledge base" for their parent package.

 We then implemented a "chat-like" UI where questions to the selected model will be enhanced by our knowledge whenever relevant information is found.

+As many models will output markdown when replying to the user, we have also integrated on-the-fly markdown-to-html conversion via the [Showdown](https://showdownjs.com/) library.

+## Possible TODOs

+* images in RAG conversations
+* support for index bootsrap/reindexing in the UI
+* web search to retrieve additional context
+* ...and much more